 and that was that. it was all over. all I have now are the scars on my stomach.

-as I'm writing this- it is February, 2017. "unexplained infertility" is our diagnosis, and after 4 unsucessful IUIs- our only option left is IVF.... and I'm doing my best to hold it together on this incredible emotional rollercoaster journey that we are on, and documenting it every step of the way.
+"unexplained infertility" was our diagnosis, and after 4 unsucessful IUIs- our only option left is IVF. what an incredible emotional rollercoaster journey these last few years have been, but I was and continued to be passioned to document it every step of the way.

-in person, I've been very open what my husband and I are going through.
+in person, I was very open what my husband and I are going through.
 I have no shame in showing our waitress my surgery scars, when she candidly asks, "so, are you guys going to have kids?" because, here's the thing: infertility struggles are SO common, and yet NO ONE TALKS ABOUT IT.

 this journey can feel so isolating at times, and couples silently suffer.

 I'm here to break the taboo of not discussing the fact that sometimes couples go through hell and back to get pregnant, and stay pregnant. all we see is the beautiful belly bump, ooh and aww at tiny socks at the baby shower, and smell the top of the baby's head once they are born. yet, behind the scenes there was years of tears, pills, shots, doctor's visits, tests, procedures, and even more tears.